yellepeddibk/covid-work-impact-analysis/README.md

 mean values, which represents the proportion of data that was effected in their column.
-For example, the “Job_Security” column lists a 0.4049 value for the mean, which means that around 40% of the people in the data set experienced and impact or change to their job securities during the impact.
+For example, the “Job_Security” column lists a 0.4049 value for the mean, which means that around 40% of the people in the data set experienced an impact or change to their job securities during COVID.
 This indicates that job securtity was more stable than not for the average person during the pandemic.
 In contrast, “Team_Collaboration_Challenges” lists a mean value of 0.7006, meaning that 70% of people in the dataset experinced team collaboration challenges, indicating that this aspect is vulnerable to Pandmeic-like